Tropical Fish

 Temperament / Behavior : They will fight with other dwarf angelfish in the home aquarium.
 They do best kept one dwarf per tank.

-Breeding / Mating / Reproduction : Considered extremely difficult to breed in captivity, they are protogynous hermaphrodites (females turn into males).
+Breeding : Considered extremely difficult to breed in captivity, the Eibli are protogynous hermaphrodites (females turn into males).
 Breeding tanks are usually taller because of the interesting way in which they breed.
 The dwarf angels are harem breeders with one male for several females.
 They circle each other and then rise simutaneously to the surface releasing gametes.
 The male then moves on to the next female.
-Getting them to spawn may not be all that difficult (for professional breeders) but raising the eggs is an entirely different matter, requiring super tiny (plankton like) foods as they advance through their various growth stages.
+Getting them to spawn may not be all that difficult (for professional breeders) but raising the Eibli Angelfish eggs is an entirely different matter, requiring super tiny (plankton like) foods as they advance through their various growth stages.
+There are several hybrids or other species that cross breed with this species.

 Fish Disease : Saltwater Fish Disease - Diagnose, Symptoms and Treatment.
 A quarantine tank is a must!
 They can easily get cryptocaryon when stressed.
 Provide stable water parameters, highly nutritious foods and a uv sterilizer might help.